joelouthan/Theologicus/src/genesis/genesis04.md

 # Genesis 4 The Gospel Meeting

+## The Word

+>James 1:13–18 (CSB) No one undergoing a trial should say, “I am being tempted by God,” since God is not tempted by evil, and he himself doesn’t tempt anyone.
+But each person is tempted when he is drawn away and enticed by his own evil desire.
+Then after desire has conceived, it gives birth to sin, and when sin is fully grown, it gives birth to death.
+Don’t be deceived, my dear brothers and sisters.
+Every good and perfect gift is from above, coming down from the Father of lights, who does not change like shifting shadows.
+By his own choice, he gave us birth by the word of truth so that we would be a kind of firstfruits of his creatures.

 ## The Text

 >Genesis 4 (CSB) The man was intimate with his wife Eve, and she conceived and gave birth to Cain.
 She said, “I have had a male child with the LORD’s help.”
 2 She also gave birth to his brother Abel.
 Now Abel became a shepherd of flocks, but Cain worked the ground.
 3 In the course of time Cain presented some of the land’s produce as an offering to the LORD.
 4 And Abel also presented an offering—some of the firstborn of his flock and their fat portions.
 The LORD had regard for Abel and his offering, 5 but he did not have regard for Cain and his offering.
 Cain was furious, and he looked despondent.